Flagler (company): History

-In 2013, the company changed its name to simply Flagler.

 Services

 Flagler markets itself as a full-service commercial real estate provider with more than a century of experience in Florida.
 Their core services include development, brokerage, and property management and asset management.

 Development

 Flagler has developed more than 30 million square feet of commercial property over the past three decades, working with some of the region's largest businesses, including: